xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 comments: true
 ---

-After dabbling in 3D printing for a couple of years now, I now had to level-up my Makers toolkit.
+After dabbling in 3D printing for a couple of years now, I had to level-up my Makers toolkit.
 The next logical step, in my opinion, is laser engraving / laser cutting.
 I have to admit, I was initially a bit scared, and still have some respect for the potential hazards posed by the strong and focussed laser beam.
 So I decided to go slow and start with a low powered diode laser.